a-bakos/code-playground/okos/README.md

 - It was designed with a UK keyboard in mind, so the arrangement of the keys can obviously be slightly vary with different keyboards
 - Some buttons that are not hooked up with jQuery shown as opaque
 - For the moment being, it is not well-supported on mobile devices
+- In case you were wondering, the character limit is set to 9999

 When the idea conceived first, the main purpose was to create detailed and credible keyboard buttons only by CSS and to mimic a real keyboard and its key movements.
 It was intended to be a realistic digital representation of its appropriate physical counterpart designed only with codes, therefore no external graphic elements have been used throughout the experiment.